What Is The Buyer Journey?

 Awareness is the stage when people start paying attention to potential solutions.
 It’s when they might be open to information related to their issue, pain or challenge.
 In this stage, they are still reactive and not yet proactive.

 If you think about your own behavior, typically this starts with asking friends, family, colleagues, peers or associates if they know anything about the issue you’re looking into.
 This might be quickly followed by (or done in conjunction with) an online search.

-The next phase is education, or research around the possibility of doing (or buying) something different from what they’ve been doing (or buying).
+The next phase is education, this stage is when prospects start proactively looking for information or research around the possibility of doing (or buying) something different from what they’ve been doing (or buying).

 Once people are aware that a solution exists, or that they have a situation that needs their attention, they go about getting educated on their options.

 This is a separate stage today because the content available for educating prospects is so massive: the entire internet.

 Eventually, prospects have to start narrowing down their options.
 They discover what they like and don’t like, and what they need and don’t need.

 When they have narrowed down the potential solutions to just a few, they enter into the consideration stage, where they start to look more closely at their selected handful of options.

 This is where guidance becomes critical.
 Remember, it’s not a funnel anymore.
 It’s a series of chaotic informational cycles.
 If you want to help your prospect navigate through the storms, you have to be able to show them clearly what makes your option different – better, faster, cheaper, more strategic and more valuable – than the other handful of options